Yejinha-official/Inventory-management-system/README.md

-# simpleClosetManagement
+# Inventory management System
-Simple Closet Management System with Excel, VBA
+Inventory management System with Excel, VBA

-## Purpose
+## 1️⃣ Purpose
 - Tracking receiving and forwarding company's equipments history (ex. laptops , monitors .. )
 - Easily checking inventories of equipments.
 * While I was working at a startup, there's no system for managing company's equipments inventory.
 All the managements were made by hand so that it could not be tracked or managed efficiently.
 The company had no plan to buy a inventory management software which could solve this problem, so I designed and developed by Excel & VBA.

-## used Technology
+## 2️⃣ Used Technology
-- Excel
+- [ ] Excel
-- VBA
+- [ ] VBA
+### *Why I chose EXCEL & VBA?*
+Inventory managament is basically a form of table.
+And Excel is the most well-known and easy to handle tool for dealing with data in a table form.
+I add a bit of if-condition and for-loop by VBA so that it can handle conditional actions.

-## How to Use
+## 3️⃣ How to Use

 ### Sheet 1
 - make a list of all kinds of tangible assets